GrantBirki/software/content/_index.md

 [^2]: The *live* environment of an application or service.
 A production environment is where the final product is delviered to the end user.
 This could be a website, mobile app, api, etc.
 [^3]: Language version managers use a directory of shims at the front of your `PATH` - Read more about it [here](https://github.com/nodenv/nodenv/blob/8948584145f2ce1853967337c91f2e09996aa1c3/README.md?plain=1#L64-L104).
 [^4]: Asynchronous communication is any kind of communication where there is a delay between the information being provided by the sender and the time when the recipient accepts the information and acts on it.
+[^5]: The airplane test is a test that I made up to put a projects dependency vendoring to the test.
+It is a test that I believe all projects should be able to pass.
+If a project cannot pass the airplane test, then it is almost certainly at risk of having build failures due to dependency resolution issues.
+Whether those issues are due to network availability, a package registry going down, or the package being remove (or compromised) from the registry, the airplane test will help to ensure that your project shielded from these issues.
+Go ahead and try it out at home!
+Turn off your network connection and see if you can write code, run tests, and build your project without the pesky internet.
+[^6]: In the context of vendoring dependencies, building a project could mean any of the following: compiling a binary, build a library (like a Ruby Gem), running a service or application, etc. In some cases, building a project is synonymous with running a project.